 Getting paid in Bitcoin

-Whether you are freelancing or working for a company that pays employees in crypto, in France you won't be taxed on receiving crypto asa salary or payment.
+Whether you are freelancing or working for a company that pays employees in crypto, in France your crypto income will be taxed as income.

 Like in most parts of the world, there are no taxes on buying or hodling cryptocurrencies in France.
 However, keeping accurate records of the purchase is very important so that you can calculate the cost basis of the transaction when you decide to sell or 'dispose' of your crypto.